-In her work, Anna Nordström fuses traditional craftsmanship with contemporary subject matter to produce textiles which reflect on the world today.
+Anna Nordström fuses traditional craftsmanship with contemporary subject matter to produce textiles which reflect the world today.
 Through this, she is able to provide a social commentary which is both humorous and poignant.
-Nordström’s body of work includes patchwork, quilting, and embroidery and make use of imagery seen in traditional media, on bookshelves, and on social media.
+Nordström’s body of work makes use of imagery seen in traditional media, on bookshelves, and on social media.
 In the case of the “Liquid Matter” quilt, the craft and techniques themselves are highlighted as well as the idea of tactility and materiality – different colours and textures are used to communicate the different types of liquids.
 From her own perspective, Nordström uses the quilt to ask the viewer to think of the materials they interact with and, more generally, to consider how they navigate through the world.

 Flétta was founded by Icelandic designers Birta Rós Brynjólfsdóttir and Hrefna Sigurðardóttir in 2017 and, as a studio, focuses on responsible design, sustainability, and craftsmanship.
 Their work makes use of uncommon or unused materials and experimental techniques to produce pieces which are innovative, unique, and a basis for social commentary.
 Their series “Minute” reflects this practice and commentary through their take on mass production and local craft.
 Each candle holder was created by hand in one minute, combining the notion of individual craftsmanship with a rapid production practice.
 The tradition of handcrafted work is sustained despite the limited time frame and allows for a local product to be produced en masse.